ustaxcourt/ef-cms/docs/architecture/decisions/0003-use-terraform-to-automate-infrastructure-provisioning.md

 > What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 - Creating new environments is easier because it’s done by executing an automated command instead of a set of steps which must be done manually.
+Could not imagine delivering the project manually.
 - The risk of misconfiguration of an environment decreases.
 - Management of Terraform state adds complexity to configuration, but is an acceptable level of complexity due to the automation benefits.
 Terraform state is version-specific, so upgrading versions of Terraform can be complex to execute.
   - This complexity is mitigated by automatically running Terraform on each deploy, decreasing the chance of Terraform state falling more than one version update behind.